Explicit solution of relative entropy weighted control: Relative entropy weighted optimization with respect to Wiener measure

-In this section, we consider the important special situation where all randomness is generated by a multi-dimensional Brownian motion.
-Changes of measure (satisfying mild conditions) may in this case be expressed as a Girsanov type transformation (see Lemma~\ref{lem:girsanov_density_exists} below).
-The stochastic process appearing in the exponent of the Girsanov density will constitute the `control process'.
-Another crucial observation is that the relative entropy of such a transformation is given by the squared control costs (Proposition~\ref{prop:RE_equalities} (i)).
+Our primary interest lies in the theory discussed in Section~\ref{sec:RE_optimization} applied to the special case where all randomness is generated by a $d$-dimensional Wiener process.

-Also we will derive different (but obviously related) explicit expressions for the optimal control process, namely as a time derivative of an expectation (Proposition~\ref{prop:RE_equalities}(iii)), as a Malliavin derivative (Theorem~\ref{thm:control_as_malliavin_derivative}) and in the following section as the derivative of a solution to a PDE (Theorem~\ref{thm:linearized_hjb_equation}).
+Equivalent changes of measure (satisfying mild conditions) may in this case be expressed as a Girsanov type transformation.
+The corresponding change of drift will constitute the `control process'.
+A crucial observation is that the relative entropy of such a transformation is given by the squared control costs.
+However, quite importantly, we will not restrict ourselves to the case in which the optimal measure is equivalent to the Wiener measure, and will only require absolute continuity, with finite relative entropy.
+This allows us to consider cost functionals that may have value $+\infty$ with positive probability.